pyeventsourcing/eventsourcing/README.md

 ## Development environment

-We can run the code in default "development" environment (uses default "Plain Old Python Object" infrastructure, with no encryption and no compression).
+We can run the code in default "development" environment (uses default "Plain Old Python Object" infrastructure.
+The example below runs with no encryption and no compression of the stored events.

 ```python